mattzzw/midi_muppet_hx_2btn/README.md

 # MIDI Muppet HX

-This is an Arduino based MIDI foot switch for the Helix HX Stomp.
-It is more flexible and more powerful than the "normal" foot switches connected via TRS cable and as a bonus you can still use an expression pedal.
+This is a small Arduino based two button MIDI foot switch for the Helix HX Stomp.
+It is more flexible and more powerful than the "normal" foot switches connected via TRS cable and as a bonus you can still use an expression pedal hooked up to your HX Stomp.

 ![MIDI Muppet HX](images/midi_muppet_hx.jpg)